 - edge control (leaving your comfort zone on both edges)

 - agility, footwork, quick feet

 We’ve all seen that kid with the quirky stride.
 We used to call that “skating on railroad tracks” where they have that real choppy short stride.
-With proper instruction skating on synthetic ice can absolutely fix that if the player is committed to fixing it.
-They might be filling the net but if they skate poorly they won’t get very far in hockey.
+With proper instruction and consistent practice, skating on synthetic ice can absolutely fix that.
+A player might be filling the back of the net, but if they skate poorly they won’t get very far in hockey.

-A high quality synthetic ice product like we sell at SmartRink is a great investment for your hockey kid(s).
+A high quality synthetic ice product is a great investment for your any aspiring figure skater or hockey player.
 Don’t listen to people who say you can’t do certain things on synthetic ice.
-They are ignorant and simply don’t know.
 They had a bad experience or knew someone else who did.
-What is important is that skating on synthetic ice can not only fix flaws in skating stride it can improve your overall game.
+At SmartRink we believe in our product and are confident once you test out our synthetic ice tiles, you’ll be a believer.

 Do all the dryland training you want – there is no substitute for being on your skates to get better.
-Check out passing hockey drills and passing and shooting hockey drills that are fantastic when using synthetic ice rinks.
+For more ideas and tips on how to train and skate on synthetic ice, check out these passing hockey drills and shooting hockey drills that are fantastic for those with a home synthetic ice rink.